PhilK-7/agns-port/README.md

 in its movement, but seems to increase pretty steadily - which is the goal for the impersonation attack.
 The mean probability, which the attacker wants to be as high as possible, cannot reach the desired level to call the impersonation successful, and somehow stagnates after a while.
-However, the correlated Objective-F increases rather consistently, even with lots noise.
+However, the correlated Objective-F increases rather consistently, even with lots of noise.

 #### Physical Impersonation

-The research and co-author of the paper Mahmood Sharif tries to impersonate George Clooney against VGG10.
-Opposed to the other attacks that were purely 'digital', in this case the attack wears a physical model of glasses that generated fake glasses are mapped onto.
+The researcher and co-author of the paper Mahmood Sharif tries to impersonate George Clooney against VGG10.
+Opposed to the other attacks that were purely 'digital', in this case the attacker wears a physical model of glasses that generated fake glasses are mapped onto.
 The impersonation succeeds after only one attack epoch, with extremely high confidence.
 Objective-D is not that high, which seems to be because the attack is executed for only one epoch, where other attacks also